macanneul/Safe2Play/README.md

 # Safe2Play

-This is my sandpit, where I try things out.
+This is my sandpit, where I try out new things.

 ## Contents

-> Hallo_Python.py
-> Sandpit.py
+Not much to see here.

+---
+[Check out](https://github.com/macanneul/Python_for_Everybody.git) how I am getting on with Python for Everybody!

+Patrick Lee MacLeod 🦄